apache/samza/README.md

     vagrant ssh
     cd /vagrant

 The wikipedia-feed Samza job that is running is consuming a feed of real-time edits from Wikipedia, and producing them to a Kafka topic called "wikipedia-raw".
-You can view this in real-time by by using the Kafka console consumer to view the topic.
+You can view this in real-time by using the Kafka console consumer to view the topic.

     deploy/kafka/bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic wikipedia-raw